bessey/flatmate-android/README.md

   - Add items to a shared list
   - Tick off items you have bought
   - 'Confirm' list, next screen confirms what each flatmate owes you
+  - Colour coded for flat mates / communal
+  - Capture photo of receipts for questioning

 Cost input / debt recordings.